dakuo/personal-website/content/home/patents.md

 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: pages
-activate: false

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 100
+weight: 90

-title: Patents
+title: Publications
 subtitle: ''

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: publication
+  page_type: blank
   # Choose how much pages you would like to display (0 = all pages)
   count: 5
   # Choose how many pages you would like to offset by